Apr 25, 2025

 The Safeguard Mechanism applies to any facility that emits more than 100,000 tonnes of CO₂-equivalent in a financial year.

-• This typically includes 210 to 220 facilities, though the number varies year to year.
+- This typically includes 210 to 220 facilities (that are not grid-connected electricity facilities), though the number varies year to year.

 Most are large industrial sites—coal mines, gas processors, aluminium smelters, and manufacturers.
 However, a ‘facility’ isn’t always a single location.
 Under the NGER Act, it refers to activities that produce emissions or use energy, which may span multiple sites.
 For example, transport companies may report grouped activities as a single Safeguard facility.
 (Read more: CER)